 Rule 4: Stand with your knees slightly bent.

-When I first thought about dog mushing, for some reason I had it in my head that I would be going over even snow, not thinking about the ground underneath and how that would affect the ride.
+When I first thought about dog mushing, for some reason I had it in my head that I would be going over even snow the whole time, not thinking about the ground underneath and how that would affect the ride.
 Once the sled is moving, you have to be ready for anything, uneven terrain, tight turns, uphill climbs, downhill momentum.
 There’s a lot of jiggling and movement, and it’s easier to navigate the bumps by absorbing the shock with your knees bent, than not.

 Rule 5: Use sign language.